-Petunia Surfinia is a cross between the wild petunia, Ruellia humilis and Petunia x hybrida.
-It was bred to flower more heavily than other petunias and these petunia flowers stand up to rain, wind and heat better than most.
+Petunia surfinia is a cross between the wild petunia, Ruellia humilis and Petunia x hybrida.
+It was bred to flower more heavily than other petunias and its cascading flowers stand up to rain, wind and heat better than most.

 Surfinia petunias are widely used in window boxes across Europe where their trailing growth habit can be exploited.
 Plants grow quickly to 6 inches tall by 4-5 feet wide.
 They are one of the best cascading petunias for hanging baskets as they drape beautifully and can trail to 4 feet in a single growing season.